hashicorp/terraform-website/content/source/docs/enterprise/api/policy-sets.html.md

 ----------|------------
 `:id`     | The ID of the policy set to attach to workspaces.
 Use the "List Policy Sets" endpoint to find IDs.

+-> **Note:** Policy sets marked as global cannot be attached to individual workspaces.

 Status  | Response                  | Reason
 --------|---------------------------|----------
 [204][] | Nothing                   | The request was successful